-On test day, you arrive at your approved test centre with your photo ID and booking confirmation, check in, complete 24 questions on a computer in up to 45 minutes, and receive your result immediately on screen.
+On test day, arrive at your approved test centre with valid photo ID and your booking confirmation, check in, and complete 24 multiple-choice questions on a computer in up to 45 minutes.
+Results appear on screen the moment you submit.
+Most people finish in under 25 minutes.
+If you pass, you receive a printed certificate before you leave the centre.

 Key Facts at a Glance